Chemistry is not Physics

 If people recognized that by using the reactivity indices they are working within the MEDT and cite it, the Houk’s and Bickelhaupt’s models based on MO interactions would be widely rejected in organic chemistry and would be used only by chemical physicists.

-Prof Luis R. Domingo, FRSC
+Prof Luis R. Domingo

 Molecular Electron Density Theory